 - 305.1.
 A player who has priority may play a land card from his or her hand during a main phase of his or her turn when the stack is empty.
 Playing a land is a special action; it doesn't use the stack (see rule 115).
 Rather, the player simply puts the land onto the battlefield.
 Since the land doesn't go on the stack, it is never a spell, and players can't respond to it with instants or activated abilities. - 305.2.
-A player may normally play only one land during his or her turn; however, continuous effects may increase this number.
-If any such effects exist, the player announces which effect, or this rule, applies to each land play as it happens. - 305.3.
+A player can normally play one land during his or her turn; however, continuous effects may increase this number. - 305.2a To determine whether a player can play a land, compare the number of lands the player can play this turn with the number of lands he or she has already played this turn (including lands played as special actions and lands played during the resolution of spells and abilities).
+If the number of lands the player can play is greater, the play is legal. - 305.2b A player can't play a land, for any reason, if number of lands the player can play this turn is equal to or less than the number of lands he or she has already played this turn.
+Ignore any part of an effect that instructs a player to do so. - 305.3.
 A player can't play a land, for any reason, if it isn't his or her turn.
-Ignore any part of an effect that instructs a player to do so.
-Similarly, a player can't play a land, for any reason, if that player has used all of his or her land plays for that turn.
 Ignore any part of an effect that instructs a player to do so. - 305.4.
 Effects may also allow players to "put" lands onto the battlefield.
-This isn't the same as "playing a land" and doesn't count as a player's one land played during his or her turn. - 305.5.
+This isn't the same as "playing a land" and doesn't count as a land played during the current turn. - 305.5.
 Land subtypes are always a single word and are listed after a long dash.
 Land subtypes are also called land types.
 Lands may have multiple subtypes.
 See rule 205.3i for the complete list of land types.